Choose another writer in this calendar:

 prehistoric paintings.
 Her second visit to the cave of Niaux lasted

-about six hours.
-Auel was guided by Dr. Jean Clottes.
-The 1980s and the 1990s were the golden age of paleofiction.
-The Clan of the Cave Bear (1980), the first in the Earth's Children Series, became one of the major works in the evolution of the genre, which settled as a part of the feminist literary movement.
-An immediate success, Auel's work sold over three million paper-back copies and earned her an American Book Award Nominatiom.
+love, danger, fear, loneliness, jealoysy and belonging." ('Sweet Savage Love.
+Auel's Neanderthal romances are a smash hit' by Gene Lyons, Newsweek, November 18, 1985) An immediate success, Auel's work sold over three million paper-back copies and earned her an American Book Award Nominatiom.
 The story of self-discovery, "The Ugly Duckling" set in the ancient times, was translated into several languages, among others into Finnish - Auel's grandparents, families Untinen and Virtanen, originated from Finland, Ostrobothnian region, known for its independent and enterprising people.
-Auel starts her series with a story of survival.
-The story is set in what is now the Crimean peninsula.
+The story is set in what is now the Crimean peninsula during a warmer period of the last Ice Age.
 An orphaned Cro-Magnon child, Ayla, is adopted by the Neanderthal Clan of the Cave Bear.
-She grows up in the Neanderthal community, which is ruled by traditions and taboos.
-Auel pays much attention to Ayla's resourcefulness, which is a constant source of astonishment.
+She grows up in their community, which is ruled by traditions and taboos.
+Auel pays much attention to Ayla's resourcefulnes.
 "She was one of the Others; a newer, younger breed, more vital, more dynamic . . .
 Her brain followed different paths, her full, high forehead that housed forward-thinking frontal lobes gave her an understanding from a different view."
 (Ibid., p.
-147) Ayla is considered a misfit: females must submit to males.
-Her clan avoids the Others, her rebelling against male dominance is punished, and finally she is forced to leave her hybrid son Durc and to seek her own destiny.
+147) But the clan considers Ayla a misfit: females must submit to males.
+Her rebelling against male dominance is punished, and she is forced to leave her hybrid son Durc and to seek her own destiny.
 "Before dipping in and disturbing the mirrored surface, she leaned over and looked at herself.
 She studied her features carefully; she didn't seem so ugly this time, but it wasn't herself she was interested in.
 She wanted to see the face of the Others."
 (Ibid., p.
-449) Nicholas Ruddick has argued in Fire in the Stone
+449) Nicholas Ruddick argued in Fire in the Stone

 (2009) that one of Auel's "most important speculative extrapolations